Uxoa/drumless/README.md

 ## :musical_score: Project description:

 This project is an **Access to the drumless songs and tablatures of the tracks I can play** with the possibility to have a **link to the Youtube drumless song** and another **link to the drum tablature**.
-I integrated an **drumset animation just for play** a little bit, thank you to https://github.com/iamjoshellis to let me use it.<br>
+I integrated a **drumset animation just for play** a little bit, thank you to https://github.com/iamjoshellis to let me use it.<br>

 A Backend team asked me to develop a dynamic Frontend of my drumless tracks linked to the drumless video and drum Tablature.
 As I don't have a REST API I use a **JSON**to be able to built the frontend.
 The Backend Team requested me **javascript vanilla, layout practices and clean code**.